Tripoli military chief says militias must pull out

 His deputy, Al-Mahdi Al-Harati, said there was no lawful alternative to his group's presence in Tripoli.

-"Whoever doesn't recognise the legitimacy of the (military) council doesn't recognise the legitimacy of the national council," he said.
+"Whoever doesn't recognize the legitimacy of the (military) council doesn't recognize the legitimacy of the national council," he said.

 He declined to respond to claims by the head of the other Tripoli group, led by militia commander Abdullah Ahmed Naker, that Belhadj's group lacks the numbers to control the capital.